asu-gkg/p4-learn/06-RSVP/README.md

 ### Data plane tasks:

 1. Whenever a meter is executed, the color is saved into a metadata field.
 Define that field in your metadata structure.
+Since the output can only be three colors, using a 2 bit field will be enough.
 2. Define a direct meter at the beginning of your ingress pipeline.
-You can find an example in the slides and some documentation in the [v1model documentation](https://github.com/p4lang/p4c/blob/master/p4include/v1model.p4).
+You can find an example in the slides and some documentation in the [v1model documentation](https://github.com/p4lang/p4c/blob/main/p4include/v1model.p4#L253).
 3. Associate the direct meter with the table `FEC_tbl`.
 4. Read the meter in all the `mpls_ingress_x_hop` actions to your metadata field.
 5. Update your ingress control logic and drop all the packets for which the meter is yellow or red (not green).